Skip to main content

 }'

 This will return your root_key, nullifier_key, zkp_private_key, and zkp_public_key.
-Save these values for future operations.
+Save these values for future operations — in particular, the recipient’s zkp_public_key is what a sender needs to route a private transfer.

 Operations